dhis2/dhis2-docs/src/user/managing-dashboards.md

 ### Show description { #dashboard-show-description }

-To toggle the description, click on the **...More** button and choose **Show description** (or **Hide description**).
+To toggle the description, open the **...More** menu and choose **Show description** (or **Hide description**).
 This setting will be remembered for all dashboards that you open.
 This setting applies to you, not other users.

 ### Star dashboards { #dashboard-star-dashboard }

-Your starred dashboards are listed first in the list of dashboards.
+Your starred dashboards are listed first in the list of dashboards for quick access.
 To star a dashboard, click on the star button to the right of the title.
-You can also toggle the star from the **...More** button.
+You can also toggle the star from the **...More** menu.
 When the star is “filled”, that means the dashboard is starred.
 Starring a dashboard only applies to you, not other users.

 ### Filtering a dashboard

-Multiple filters can be applied to a dashboard for changing the data displayed in the various dashboard items.
+Filters can be applied to a dashboard for changing the data displayed in the dashboard items.
 The filters are applied to each dashboard item in the same way: each added filter overrides the original value for that dimension in the original chart, table or map (visualization).
 It is possible to filter on Organisation Units, Periods and other dynamic dimensions depending on the DHIS2 instance.
+You can apply multiple filters to the dashboard.

 To add a filter, click on the **Add Filter** button and choose the dimension: